JonathanHalpern/mice-on-the-line/src/content/stories/charing-cross.md

 Nellie felt the bird's feathers ruffle uneasily and asked him what was wrong.
 Victor pointed out the two figures with his beak and told the mouse what he had seen.
 Was he to return to his flock only to see the same frightful woman attack him once more?
 Then, something remarkable happened.

-Nellie, who up until this day had been a shy, unassuming mouse, who had avoided contact with human beings at all costs, and who thought she would spend the remainder of her days living in solitude on the London Underground, came up with a masterful plan.
+Nellie, who until this day had been a shy, unassuming mouse, who had avoided contact with human beings at all costs, and who thought she would spend the remainder of her days living in solitude on the London Underground, came up with a masterful plan.

 <!--break-->